Bank Street Writer: Reception

 "Bank Street Writer was designed to embody the word simplicity, and it does so quite admirably", John J. Anderson wrote in Creative Computing, adding that "it is quite capable of producing professional results with any short document ...
 I cannot think of any features I would demand from a $70 word processor that are missing".
 He wished that other software had a tutorial like Bank Street's, and said that "to the student, housewife, and John Q. Public ...
 Bank Street Writer is the leader of the pack".
 ANALOG Computing stated that Bank Street Writer was suited for home users wanting to write letters and school reports, albeit lacking footnotes.
 The author criticized the slow speed of the word processor for documents of three or more pages, reporting that he gave up on using it to write the review, but concluded that "in spite of its shortcomings, BSW is the easiest word processor program" for Atari 8-bit computers and that it "has almost everything going for it—it is up to the user to decide if it goes far enough".
 Antic wrote, "The Bank Street Writer was designed for use at home by the family, and for those whose writing needs are on a small scale.
 This is a really good first word processor - for someone new to the Atari."
 Byte said that it was "a good word processor, but it has limited uses".
 While approving of its ease of use, the magazine criticized its 38x18 screen as "simply too small to display any but the simplest documents".
 InfoWorlds reviewer praised its ease of use, stating that he used the review copy for two hours before opening the manual.
 PC Magazine criticized BSW's user friendly approach of only offering one way to access functionality as limiting for more experienced users, saying there should be a way to bypass the menus.

-Compute! said of the updated version, "There will probably never be a perfect word processor ... but Bank Street Writer Plus brings us a little closer to the unattainable".
+Compute! said in 1987 of the updated version, "There will probably never be a perfect word processor ... but Bank Street Writer Plus brings us a little closer to the unattainable".
+PC in 1988 liked Plus's faster speed.
+While stating that it was not suitable for businesses or advanced writers, the magazine concluded that Plus "is a logical choice for beginners, especially for families".